 Instead, you’ll want to focus on powders that contain plant-based protein.

-You might also find other supplements which meet this criterion but you’ll need to look outside of the typical whey protein powders.
+You might also find other supplements that meet this criteria but you’ll need to look outside of the typical whey protein powders.

 Proteins such as hydrolyzed collagen can also help thyroid patients.